dlekshmi/dlekshmi.github.io/_posts/2020-08-24-Resources.md

 I recently developed an interest in global health and am finding my way through these resources.
 I would be regularly updating this space as I go on.

 ### Introduction to global health
 1. [This](https://naturemicrobiologycommunity.nature.com/posts/41300-if-you-had-to-read-one-book-on-global-health) has a list of interesting books on global health.
-I started already reading some from here and they have been eye-opening to say the least.
+I started already reading some from here, and they have been eye-opening.

 ### Quantitative sciences in medical research
 1. A [thread](https://threadreaderapp.com/thread/1270411142792388608.html) from Dr. Maarten on useful resources for stats/ methods in medical research.